-Consultant Chris Breiland with Fehr & Peers noted that the MIP was being refreshed with significantly improved and updated data compared to the original 2022 version that included data from 2019.
+Consultant Chris Breiland with Fehr & Peers noted that the MIP was being refreshed with significantly improved data compared to the original 2019 version.
 The update includes more accurate, comprehensive inputs for pedestrian and bicycle infrastructure.
 The primary changes include updates to maps, tables, and figures that reflect pedestrian and bicycle levels of traffic stress.
-Data in 2019 was rudimentary and limited to the presence or absence of sidewalks along arterials.
-In contrast, the update includes more granular details, such as sidewalk width, the presence of buffers, and the suitability of pedestrian facilities based on traffic volume and speed.
-The Commission previously agreed to repeal MIP Table 4 and replace it with a note regarding the intersection design tools to implement and achieve bicycle level of traffic stress.
+Data in 2019 was rudimentary and often limited to the presence or absence of sidewalks.
+In contrast, the update includes more granular details, such as sidewalk width, the presence of buffers, and the suitability of pedestrian facilities based on street volume and speed.
+The Commission previously agreed to repeal Table 4 and replace it with a note regarding the intersection design tools to implement and achieve bicycle level of traffic stress.
 A new table is being developed, one that will look similar to the prior table but will include examples rather than prescriptive dictates.
-The updated bicycle level of traffic stress map includes the BLTS on corridors at intersections showing the lower BLTS of two intersecting corridors.
+The updated bicycle level of traffic stress map includes the corridor intersections showing the lower LTS of any two intersecting streets.

 Part of the goal for updating the MIP was to take the data, which was largely from 2019, and update it to reflect the latest conditions.
 Some refinements have also been adopted relative to bicycle level of traffic stress, and a new performance metric, pedestrian level of traffic stress, has been added.
 The result is maps that are greatly improved.
-There is also new data from the Comprehensive Plan Environmental Impact Statement that documents the performance of the transit and the vehicle modes.
+There is also new data from the Comprehensive Plan Environmental Impact Statement that affects transit and the vehicle mode.

 There are a number of figures related to the pedestrian network.
-Where previously there was a lack of data with regard to the presence of absence of sidewalks, the update now differentiates between each side of a street.
-Areas where facilities are completely absent are marked clearly, as are those where existing infrastructure does not meet the performance target.
+Where previously there was a lack of data with regard to where sidewalks were and were not, the update now differentiate between each side of a street.
+Areas where facilities are completely absent are marked clearly, as are those where existing infrastructure does not meet the performance targets.
 As a result of the higher quality data and more rigorous performance metrics, there is now less area shown as meeting pedestrian level of traffic stress goals, even though the data better reflects actual conditions.

-The tables in the MIP have been updated to quantify where the travel mode does or does not meet its performance targets.
+The tables in the MIP have been updated to quantify where the city does or does not meet its performance goals.
 The tables are aligned with the bicycle level of traffic stress metrics to ensure consistency.
-The tables further reinforce that while there may not be many total sidewalk gaps on arterials, especially outside residential neighborhoods, a significant number of existing facilities still fall short of the target.
+The tables further reinforce that while there may not be many total sidewalk gaps, especially outside residential neighborhoods, a significant number of existing facilities still fall short of the target quality.